The Upstart BIPOC Writers’ Residency

 The Upstart & Crow BIPOC Writers’ Residency champions the imagination, insight and creative force of writers who self-identify as Black, Indigenous and/or a Person of Colour or People of the Global Majority.

-In partnership with Catalyst Agents, this residency includes dedicated time in our Granville Island studio, a $4,000 honorarium and the option of editorial support.
+In partnership with Catalyst Agents, this residency includes dedicated time in our Granville Island studio and a $4,000 honorarium.

 In a time marked by overlapping global crises and a growing urgency to imagine more equitable futures, we recognize that BIPOC/PGM writers are often called upon to shoulder the additional labour of advocacy, cultural translation and education — a task that is often unacknowledged or uncompensated.